 We love Chipotle — the burritos, the queso blanco, the guac.
-After years of indulgence, we’ve learned that there are plenty of ways to unwrap some savings beyond Chipotle Rewards and Chipotle discount codes at the fast-casual burrito joint.
+After years of indulgence and wondering how to get free Chipotle, we’ve learned that there are plenty of ways to unwrap some savings beyond Chipotle coupons, Chipotle Rewards and Chipotle discount codes at the fast-casual burrito joint.

 Whether you want to score a free Chipotle burrito or learn how to make the popular Chipotle guacamole recipe at home, check out these valuable Chipotle hacks to save time and money the next time that burrito craving strikes.

 1. Get free chips and guac once you download the Chipotle app and make your first purchase.

 Become a first-time Chipotle Rewards member, and you’ll get an order of free chips and guac after your first purchase — a $3.85 value.

 2. Sign up for Chipotle Rewards to earn loyalty points for your purchases.

 Sign up for Chipotle Rewards on the app to earn points towards a free item.
 For every $1 you spend at Chipotle, you get 10 points.
 Plus, Chipotle will surprise you every so often with an extra freebie in your Chipotle Rewards account — anything from double points to a surprise free drink.

 To earn points in the restaurant, all you need to do is hit the “scan” button in the app and scan your Chipotle Rewards code at the register before you pay.
 When you order delivery or pickup, points are automatically added to your Chipotle Rewards account.

 If you happen to forget to scan for points, don’t worry.
 You can submit a points request by completing the directions on the back of your receipt.